rickchristie/differ/README.md

 ## Implementation

 Implementation is very simple, but it's not the fastest.
-- Use reflection to convert everything to
+- Use `json.Marshal` to convert the